PayneLab/cptac/README.md

 Setup instructions can be found <a href="https://github.com/PayneLab/cptac/blob/master/docs/setup.md">here</a>.

 ## Tutorials
 Tutorials for this package describe how to use the package functions for research with the provided data.
 All the tutorials are written in Python using the interactive Jupyter notebooks.
-If you are unfamiliar with Jupyter, follow the instructions given at jupyter.org/install.
+If you are unfamiliar with Jupyter, follow the instructions given at <a href = "https://jupyter.org/install">jupyter.org/install</a>.
 You will then be able to run our tutorials as interactive, exploratory data analyses.
 <ul>
   <li>Tutorial 1: CPTAC data introduction</li>
   <li>Tutorial 2: Using pandas to work with cptac dataframes</li>